Skip to content

 Crude Oil

 Sunlight changes the physical and chemical properties of oil spilled into the ocean.
-We discovered that over half of the oil floating on the Gulf of Mexico after the 2010 Deepwater Horizon disaster was partially oxidized by sunlight in less than one week.
-This oxidation has important implications for the long-term fate of the oil and how to effectively respond to oil spills.
-For example, sunlight oxidation negatively impacted the performance of aerial dispersants that were applied to floating oil after the spill.
-Expanding on this work, we are currently studying how sunlight oxidation impacts the physical properties of oil, such as aqueous solubility, interfacial tension, density, and viscosity, which collectively influence the behavior of oil at sea.
+We discovered that approximately half of the oil floating on the Gulf of Mexico after the 2010 Deepwater Horizon disaster was partially oxidized by sunlight in less than one week.
+This oxidation has important implications for the longer-term fate of the oil and how to effectively respond to oil spills.
+We are currently focused on understanding the controls of photochemical reactions, which will enable a more predictive understanding of the photochemical fate of oil spilled into surface waters.

 Plastics

-Our goal is to provide an enhanced understanding of the timescales, products, and controls of the degradation of plastic goods in the environment.
+Our goal is to better understanding the timescales, products, and controls of plastic degradation in the environment, information that can be leveraged into next-generation materials that are useful and also degrade when leaked into the environment.
 We have multiple projects that collectively work towards achieving this goal.
 Two projects funded by The Seaver Institute and NSF Environmental Chemical Sciences focus on identifying what controls the fate of common consumer products in the sunlit surface ocean.
-Another project, funded by Eastman Chemical, aims to identify sustainably sourced plastics that demonstrably degrade in the environment.
-Finally, a project funded by the Gerstner Family Foundation focuses on understanding the potential toxicity of consumer plastic photodegradation products.
+Another project, funded by Eastman Chemical, aims to identify functional, sustainably sourced plastic materials that demonstrably degrade in the environment.

 Instrument Development

-We are actively exploring new ways to quantify the degradation of organic carbon in surface waters.
-Technologies we are developing include (i) LED based methods to probe the wavelength dependence of photochemical reactions, and (ii) a prototype to measures in-situ rates of photochemical oxidation, microbial respiration, and primary production.
+We are actively exploring new ways to study the degradation of organic carbon in surface waters.
+Technologies we are developing include (i) LED based methods to probe the wavelength dependence of photochemical reactions, (ii) a prototype incubator to measures in-situ rates of photochemical oxidation, microbial respiration, and primary production, and (iii) novel approaches to isolate dissolved organic matter from surface waters.

 Dissolved Organic Matter